 The phenomenon discuss above also reveals that to evaluate a malware detection model, simply splitting a given dataset for k-fold cross validation can be misleading.
 It is required to obtain a separate testing dataset through either different sources or collecting at different time-span to make the dataset more robust as possible.

-Data bias can cause the classifiers to simply act as a blacklist by memorizing low-entropy tokens instead of finding more complicated malicious patterns.
-The classifier cannot generalize well to new data and suffers from degradation over time.
-We found such phenomenon not only exists in the URL data but also other categories of malware files such as HTML, executable binary (EXE), and JavaScript.
-This can be shown in Figure~\ref{fig:ratio}.
+Data bias can cause classifiers to behave like blacklists, memorizing low-entropy tokens rather than capturing complex malicious patterns.
+Such classifiers may fail to generalize well to new data, leading to performance degradation over time.
+This phenomenon is not unique to URL data and can be observed in other categories of malware files, such as HTML, executable binary (EXE), and JavaScript (Figure~\ref{fig:ratio}).